-Displaying office art your space is a unique business decision.
+Displaying office art in your space is a unique business decision.
 More than just supporting the bottom line, using art to enliven a sterile work environment is a cultural investment into a firm’s ethos, employees, customers, visitors and surrounding community.

 There’s no longer any question that office art like office wall decor increases the happiness, health and productivity of workers.
 A study by Exeter University’s School of Psychology found that workers in spaces enriched by art were 17% more productive than workers in sterile spaces.
 Productivity increased even further in spaces where employees helped curate the work office decor.
 The study also found that art helped companies address the challenges of reducing stress, increasing creativity and encouraging the expression of opinions broadly among workers.